bilal-fazlani/swiftbar4s/README.md

 You can create, static texts, web links, shell command triggers, and most importantly, actions.

-All the items support configuratios such as color, text size, image, refresh, etc.
+All the items support configuratios such as color, text size, image, emojis etc.

 Tips:

 - Use `isDarkMode` to change colors or images based on system theme.
 - Use `---` to add line separators
-- Use `isBitBar` to know whther plugin was called by BitBar
+- Use `isSwiftBar` to know whther plugin was called by SwiftBar